Drynt-to/VroomWash-Website/README.md

 # Web Framework and Deployment

-This is a desktop application project built to fulfill the coursework for Web Framework and Deployment.
+This is a desktop website project built to fulfill the coursework for Web Framework and Deployment.
 The application functions as a website for a carwash company called VroomWash.

 ---